 Estimates and underlying assumptions are reviewed on an ongoing basis and involve significant estimation uncertainty which have a significant risk of causing adjustments to the carrying amounts of assets and liabilities.
+Revisions to accounting estimates are recognized in the year in which the estimates are reviewed and for any future years affected.
+Significant judgments, estimates and assumptions made by management in the consolidated financial statements are outlined below:

-Management's Discussion & Analysis for the Six Months Ended June 30, 2017
+Management's Discussion & Analysis for the Three Months Ended March 31, 2017